kubev2v/forklift-console-plugin/README.md

 # - To close the console server run:
 #   npm run console:stop

+# Setting the console image and forklift setvice URLs as enviorment variables:
-# Optional enviorment variables examples:
+#
+# Note: default values works with the local development cluster, you can create using the CI.
+#       set this variables if you use a different cluster.
 export INVENTORY_SERVER_HOST=https://virt-konveyor-forklift.apps.<your caluster address>
 export SERVICES_API_SERVER_HOST=https://virt-konveyor-forklift.apps.<your caluster address>
 export CONSOLE_IMAGE=quay.io/openshift/origin-console:4.15

-# Run the web console locally
+# Run the web console locally (uses the enviorment variables we defined above)
 npm run console

 # If this is the first time running, npm run build will build the required dependencies